Kalel-StaTeresa/NurtureNoteDB/README.md

 The app uses a MySQL database with two main tables:
 1. user_data: Stores user profile data (name, age, height, weight, BMI).
 2. activity_data: Tracks activities performed by users with references to the user_data table through user_id.

+Technologies
+- Java for the application logic
+- MySQL for data storage
+- JDBC for database interaction
+- Polymorphism for dynamic fitness suggestions